microsoft/fast/packages/web-components/fast-foundation/docs/integrations/react.md

 custom_edit_url: https://github.com/microsoft/fast/edit/master/packages/web-components/fast-foundation/docs/integrations/react.md
 ---

 FAST can be used in React applications.
-Let's take a look at how you can set up an Project project, starting from scratch.
+Let's take a look at how you can set up a project, starting from scratch.

 ## Setting up the React project